Topics included in this article:

 Event Selection

-- For example: An outdoor camera that captures a lot of pedestrian traffic would trigger excessive Verifications with a human movement Alert, however, a door event trigger would only Alert when there is an entry.
+- For example: An outdoor camera that captures a lot of pedestrian traffic would trigger excessive Verifications with a human movement alert, however, a door event would only trigger an alert when there is an entry.

 Camera Activity Regions

-- Specify activity regions on cameras where you would not expect to have traffic during monitoring periods, allowing the Service to focus on the most important regions that require Alerts.
-For more information, please see the Configuring Activity Regions article.
+- Specify activity regions on cameras where you would not expect to have traffic during monitoring periods, allowing the Service to focus on the most important regions that require alerts.
+For more information, please see our article on Configuring Activity Regions.

 Schedule